In the beginning, there was pizza

 with bitcoin, and give it out as gratitude for the user who posts your favorite cat pictures!

-or set up charitable donations
+Set up charitable donations

 Common Household Items